iron-software/IronPdfNode.Examples/examples/file-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/file-to-pdf/>***

-Transform an HTML file into a PDF using the `fromHtml` method from Iron Software's IronPDF library.
-The PDF generated will incorporate all of the content from your HTML file.
+Transform an HTML file into a PDF document by employing the `fromHtml` method from the IronPDF library, a product of Iron Software.
+This method ensures that the PDF document effectively encapsulates all the content from the specified HTML file.

-Once the PDF is created, you can utilize the `saveAs` method to store the document with the name 'output.pdf' either in the current directory or in another location you specify.
-To delve deeper into the capabilities of IronPDF for handling PDF creation and manipulation, visit the IronPDF documentation on [Iron Software's official website](https://ironpdf.com/).
+Once the conversion is complete, the `saveAs` method allows you to store the document with the filename 'output.pdf' in either the current directory or another directory of your choosing.
+To expand your knowledge on utilizing IronPDF for creating and modifying PDFs, check out the [IronPDF documentation on Iron Software's official website](https://ironpdf.com).